Free Rhode Island Arrests & Criminal Records: Search Anyone

 2. Since the courts issue probation orders, members of the public can also search for court records using the Rhode Island Judiciary Public Portal to find out whether someone is on parole.

-How To Begin Expungement or Sealing Process in Rhode Island: ‘Erase’ Criminal Records in RI
+How To Begin the Expungement or Sealing Process in Rhode Island: ‘Erase’ RI Criminal Records

 Interested individuals who are looking to expunge or seal their records will need to contact the Office of the Attorney General – Rhode Island Bureau of Criminal Identification to determine whether they are eligible for expungement—however, the process of expungement will take place with the courts.